The instructions below have been customized for your project "".

 Filtering the logs

-The logs explorer provides several filters, that allow to narrow the requests handled by your website.
+The logs explorer provides several filters, that allow to narrow the list of the requests displayed in the logs explorer.
 The following filters are available:

 - Status code: filter the requests based on the status code of the response that is sent back to the user.